-Fees will be payable for applications and conditions may be attached.
-Applications must be in writing (including by electronic means) and contain any information the local authority requires, as well as the applicant's name, address and, where the applicant is an individual, their age, plus the address of the premises.
+In brief, applications must be in writing (including by electronic means) and contain any information the local authority requires, as well as the applicant's name, address and, where the applicant is an individual, their age, plus the address of the premises.
 Applicants must give public notice of their application by publishing an advertisement in a local newspaper.

 Will Tacit Consent Apply?

 No. It is in the public interest that the authority must process your application before it can be granted.
 If you have not heard about your application within a reasonable period, please contact us.